expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 #### Arguments

 - **listener (_function_)** -- A callback that is invoked when an action from a remote or local notification is selected, with a `Notification` object.
-Note that if this listener is called, the listener in `addListener` will not be called.
-If this function is not set, `addListener` will be called as usual.
+Note that if this listener is called, the listener in `Notifications.addListener` will not be called.
+If this function is not set, `Notifications.addListener` will be called as usual.

-Note that you will have to use `Notifications.addListener` somewhere for this function to work.
+Note that you will also have to have `Notifications.addListener` somewhere for this function to work.

-On Android, if you wish to use the [`doNotOpenInForeground`](#arguments-5) option, this function calls [`TaskManager.defineTask`](../../sdk/task-manager/#taskmanagerdefinetasktaskname-task), which means that you will have to install [`expo-task-manager`](../../sdk/task-manager/), and that this function must be called in the global scope of your JavaScript bundle.
-In particular, it **cannot** be called in any of React lifecycle methods like componentDidMount.
+On Android, if you wish to use the `doNotOpenInForeground` option for an action, this function calls [`TaskManager.defineTask`](../../sdk/task-manager/#taskmanagerdefinetasktaskname-task), which means that you will have to install [`expo-task-manager`](../../sdk/task-manager/), and that this function must be called in the global scope of your JavaScript bundle.
+In particular, it **cannot** be called in any of React lifecycle methods like `componentDidMount`.

 ### Related types